ngs-docs/angus/sourmash.md

 ```

 which will produce a file `ecoli_cmp.matrix.pdf` and `ecoli_cmp.dendro.pdf`
-which you can then download via FileZilla and view on your local computer.
+which you can then download via RStudio and view on your local computer.

 Here's a PNG version:

 [![E. coli comparison plot](_static/ecoli_cmp.matrix.thumb.png)](_static/ecoli_cmp.matrix.png)

+How do you interpret this?

+What does the little dot on the lower left mean?
+What is that and why is
+it occurring?

 ## What's in my metagenome?